 Your passport should always be your priority – if you lose this you’re a bit screwed so keep your eye on it!

 You do not want to incur ridiculous fees using your card or withdrawing cash abroad.

 Ensure your credit or debit card is travel-friendly so you’re not spending more than you need to!

 I’d recommend not taking too much cash and sticking to your card (I don’t like carrying wads of cash around but maybe that’s just my personal preference), but a little bit of cash to get you started doesn’t hurt.

 Mobile phone with international SIM

-Obviously, you don’t need to pack this but just make sure it’s sorted!
+Obviously, you don’t need to physically pack this but just make sure your travel insurance is sorted!
 Better safe than sorry, pal.

-Having one place where you keep all your important documents, cards and cash is ridiculously handy; I am a huge advocate for a good old travel wallet and mine (linked) is so beautiful!
+Having one place where you keep all your important documents, cards and cash is ridiculously handy; I’m a huge advocate for a good old travel wallet and mine (linked) is so beautiful!